Skip to main

 Summary

-It’s always important to do UX research and despite it being an additional work it always pays off.
-There’s plenty of methods you can use at different stages of your product lifecycle.
-Still, by using only a few, well-known and well-conducted methods, you will be able to collect precious data that will support your design decisions and translate it into a better end product that users should appreciate.
+It’s always important to perform UX research; despite it being additional work, it always pays off.
+There are plenty of methods you can use at different stages of your product lifecycle.
+Still, just by using a few, well-known and well-conducted methods, you will be able to collect the data that will support your design decisions and translate it into a better end product that users appreciate.

 IntroductionArticle